blackburnd/pypgsvg/tests/README.md

 - Curent view area highlighted on minimized imagbe.

 ## TODO:
-- finish initial placement of overview, and metadata
-- finish placement of selection container sql on cursor
 - reveal trigger information for each highlighted table
+- Fix resizing and dragging of viewport indicator.
+- Update tests to run remotely properly.

 ## Installation